matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

-on the institute of sigils, this proposal gives an alternative more extensible syntax that can be used for more advanced cases - as a uniform way to represent arbitrary sub-objects (with or without Matrix identifier) such as user profiles or a notifications feed for the room - and also, if ever needed, as an escape hatch to a bigger namespace if we hit shortage of sigils.
+on the institute of sigils, this proposal gives an alternative more extensible syntax that can be used for more advanced cases - as a uniform way to represent arbitrary sub-objects (with or without Matrix identifier) such as user profiles, or a notifications feed for the room - and also, if ever needed, as an escape hatch to a bigger namespace if we hit shortage of sigils.

 The current proposal is also flexible enough to incorporate the minimal